-Although it seems a bit dated by now (late 2015, as I write this), Full House (2004) still has much to enjoy, mainly the sparkling beauty of a young Song Hye Kyo (Autumn In My Heart, Worlds Within, and her best K-drama That Winter The Wind Blows and Descendants Of The Sun, one of Korea's prime actresses for over fifteen years, and the cute energy and spunk of a young Rain (I'm A Cyborg, But That's Okay, Sang-doo Let's Go To School!, A Love To Kill) in one of his first acting roles (so much for producers who told him he wasn't attractive enough to act unless he got double eyelid surgery first, which he refused to do).
+Although it seems a bit dated by now, Full House (2004) still has much to enjoy, mainly the sparkling beauty of a young Song Hye Kyo (Autumn In My Heart, Worlds Within, That Winter The Wind Blows and Descendants Of The Sun, one of Korea's prime actresses for many years, and the cute energy and spunk of a young Rain (I'm A Cyborg, But That's Okay, Sang-doo Let's Go To School!, A Love To Kill) in one of his first acting roles (so much for producers who told him he wasn't attractive enough to act unless he got double eyelid surgery first, which he refused to do).
 He persisted with his desire to act (he already was a fine singer and dancer) and this drama was really his first big break that helped to make him a star; it also brought in rather monstrous ratings, starting around 25% and averaging over 40% by the last episodes.
 That's practically unheard of today.
 I'm glad Rain didn't listen to the naysayers!

 Although I still prefer Song Hye Kyo in her "weepers" (melodramas), this show and the romantic comedy Worlds Within with Hyun Bin, which I watched concurrently, clearly show her adept skills at comedy as well.
 Her characters in both shows often kept my interest when the story script got a bit trite and predictable at times.
 I think it's very important to have an actress you can easily identify with in Korean dramas, because the actresses are the heart of any show (that may not be politically correct to say today, but it's true! especially for female viewers) and K-dramas are so long and demand a commitment of many hours, so you absolutely have to enjoy watching the lead actress.
 She has to make it worth your while.